DIY Giant Tissue Paper Flowers Tutorial

 - Scissors

-Step 1: Count out 10 sheets of tissue paper and lay them out stacked on top of each other on a flat surface.
-The shorter side of the tissue paper should be facing you as pictured.
+Step 1: Take 10 sheets of tissue paper and lay them stacked on top of each other on a flat surface.
+The shorter side of the paper should face you.

 Step 2: Accordion fold your tissue paper making each fold approximately 1 inch wide.
 Fold all the way to the end of the tissue paper.
 (The above picture is the halfway point… keep folding until you reach the end of the paper.)

 Step 3: Tie the string around your tissue paper at the halfway point of the paper.
-(Most tissue paper will have a crease, if not just eyeball it or if you want to be more exact fold your tissue paper in half to see where your string should go.)
 Double knot your string.

-Step 5: One sheet at a time start gently separating and fluffing your flower.
+Step 5: Working on one sheet at a time, start gently separating and fluffing the tissue paper.
 Work gingerly so as not to tear the tissue paper.

 Voila!
 Your finished flower!
 Wasn’t that easy?

 Now decorate with them.
-Hang them around the room, use as a centerpiece, make a focal wall, or line them up along a pony-wall and around the birthday cake like we did at Turtle’s Birthday party.
+Make your string extra long So you can hang them around the room, use them as a centerpieces on tables, use double sided tape to stick to walls or chairs, or line them up along a pony-wall and around the birthday cake like we did at Turtle’s Birthday party.
+The ideas are limitless!

 We made these flowers for my sister’s wedding, and the result was beautiful!
 Check out the arch.